hslu-ige-laes/lcm/docs/docs/quickStartGuide/gettingStarted.md

 1. Start the application by executing `lcmStartApp.bat` in the application folder
 1. A Web browser will open automatically and display the application

-**Tip:** In order to stop the application, simply close the Web browser window
+**Tip:** In order to quit the application, simply close the Web browser window

 Press "Next" in order to learn how to configure the application.